ccbogel/QualCoder/README.md

 Install dependencies in the command prompt:

-python -m pip install pyqt5, lxml, Pillow
+python -m pip install pyqt5, lxml, Pillow, six

 To launch, you can create a shortcut to the qualcoder.py file to start QualCoder.